How updates are handled in Microsoft Managed Desktop

 - Broad: Last group to have feature and quality updates available.
 This group contains the majority of users in the tenant, and therefore favors stability over speed in deployment.
 Testing of apps should be done here as the environment is most stable.

 If you need to move a user to a different update group, submit a support request.
 See Support for Microsoft Managed Desktop for more information on submitting support requests.
 If you move a user yourself, the move will be reverted.

 For more information roles and responsibilities with these deployment groups, see Microsoft Managed Desktop Roles and responsibilities

 - Microsoft Managed Desktop deploys a new feature or quality update according the schedule specified below.

 - During deployment, Microsoft Managed Desktop monitors for signs of failure or disruption (based on diagnostic data and the end-user support system).
 If any are detected, then the deployment to all current and future groups is immediately paused.

 - Example: if an issue is discovered while deploying a quality update to the First group, then update deployments to First, Fast, and Broad will all be paused until the issue is resolved.

-- Compatibility issues may be reported by filing a ticket in the Microsoft Managed Desktop IT Admin portal.
+- Compatibility issues can be reported by filing a ticket in the Microsoft Managed Desktop Admin portal.